How–And If–To Rename Your Business

 PREM: We’ve got these spreadsheets with like hundreds of ideas.
 And then we like go through and we’re like, okay, what is actually a good name or what is something that we can work with.
 And it’s a constant process of going out exploring, gathering, bringing back to your little name, burrow and then sorting and throwing things out in the trash.

-So speaking of named bros, I am very excited to share with you my most interesting one, as I was going down the rabbit hole of animals with strength and resilience, I came across a tardigrade.
+LINZ: So speaking of rabbit holes, I am very excited to share with you my most interesting one, as I was going down the rabbit hole of animals with strength and resilience, I came across a tardigrade.
 Do you know what that is?
 Do you?
 How do you know what that is?
 Who knows what that is?
 You are okay.
 What is it prime?